Tri-State Crematory scandal

 The Tri-State Crematory scandal was a scandal at a crematorium in the Noble community in northwest Georgia that came to national attention in 2002.
-It was discovered that nearly three hundred and forty bodies that had been consigned to the crematory for proper disposition had not been cremated, but instead dumped at several locations in and around the crematorium's site.
+It was discovered that more than 300 bodies that had been consigned to the crematory for disposition had not been cremated, but instead dumped at several locations in and around the crematorium's site.
 This led to civil litigation and criminal prosecutions.